-If you’re looking for a basic solution to create a Virtual LAN for hosting private gaming sessions, look no further than NetOverNet.
+If you’re looking for the easiest to use Hamachi alternative to create a Virtual LAN for hosting private gaming sessions, look no further than NetOverNet.
 This simple yet powerful tool allows you to connect multiple devices using the internet.
 While most of the software previously mentioned in the list are leaned towards gaming, NetOverNet is essentially a simple VPN emulator, that can further be used for gaming purposes.

 Also, using this client, one can also get direct access to remote computers that are a part of the virtual network, thus allowing you to use the client for data sharing across all systems.
 In other words, it is a go-to alternative to Hamachi for creating your own VPN.
 That being said, the number of max clients you get is just 16 on the advanced payment plan.
 All in all, this doesn’t work for public sharing but works quite well for anyone wanting to host private LAN gaming sessions.

-Download (Free, Base – $5/month, Advanced – $10/month)
+Download (Free, Base – $5/month, Advanced – $10/month, XXL – $150/month)

 As far as the gaming uses are concerned, you can directly use it for any game that makes use of a local network for multiplayer gaming.
 And the best part?
-Coming in at just 2 MB, the software is one of the most lightest VPN creators out there, which, take my word for it, works really well.
+Coming in at just 2 MB, the software is one of the lightest VPN creators out there, which, take my word for it, works really well.

 It uses peer to peer connection with NAT traversal techniques to optimally connect different computers on the internet.
 On the Parsec platform, you can play multiplayer games with anyone in the world at a significantly low lag.
 The company uses its proprietary technology to allow users to play games at 60FPS across a host of devices.

 I can assure you that Parsec does not have any kind of latency problems like Hamachi.
 Apart from that, you can find gamers on the internet and play a range of Arcade games together using its matchmaking service.
 Basically, play games with anyone, anywhere in the world.
 So if you are looking for the best Hamachi alternative then definitely try out Parsec.